vmargb/region-pin/README.md

 **Note:** Terminal Emacs doesn't support child frames, in this case it automatically falls back to the original design.

-#### ..LSP?
+#### ..LSP's signature help?
 LSP definitely solves this easily.
 However it's a heavy solution for a simple task.
-And also, not everyone wants to run LSP in the background, I certainly prefer lighter alternatives when they exist.
+Also, not everyone wants to run LSP in the background, I certainly prefer lighter alternatives when they exist.

-However, if you *do* already use LSP, `region-pin` will use its search feature automatically instead of `dumb-jump`.
+But if you *do* already use =eglot= / =lsp-mode=, `region-pin` will use their search feature automatically instead of `dumb-jump`.
+However, the whole point is that you don't need LSP to do those tasks anymore.

 ## Install with `package-vc-install` (Emacs 29+)